-Did you know that you can actually buy brand new cars at auction?
+Did you know that you can actually buy brand-new cars at auction?
 In most circumstances, these are only available to people who hold a dealer’s license.

-Getting a dealer’s license, however, can be a complicated process, and you’d have to comply with many rules, regulations and requirements.
+Getting a dealer’s license, however, can be a complicated process, and you’d have to comply with many rules, regulations, and requirements.

-The process of how to get auction license varies from state to state.
+The process of how to get an auction license varies from state to state.
 It is therefore essential that you consult the relevant government department in your state.
 The Nevada DMV has provided a link where you can find the contact information of every state in the United States plus the District of Columbia.

 While the following will only cover the very basics, here is what you can expect to need to do in each state:

 You will need to go through the probate office, fill out an application, get a $25,000 surety bond, get insurance and a sales tax number, offer a business location, and pay fees.

 You will need to provide a $50,000 surety bond, file an application with the DMV and pay a registration fee.

 You will need to pass a criminal record check, fill out an application and get a $100,000 surety bond.

 You will need a $25,000 surety bond, a business site, a list of owners, and proof of insurance.

 You will need to submit to a background check, apply through the DMV, provide the certificate of dealer education, get a business license, provide photos of the business, and pay fees.